eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 language module is considered stable, and we won't make further breaking changes.

-- Added a raft of new methods and functions for working with streams.
+- Addition of a raft of new methods and functions for working with streams.
-- Optimized the performance of `Array`, and made some minor improvements to interop with Java native arrays.
+- Optimization of the performance of `Array`, along with some minor improvements to interop with Java native arrays.
-- Removed the `Cloneable` interface, and added a `clone()` method to `Collection`.
+- Removal of the `Cloneable` interface, and addition of a `clone()` method to `Collection`.
-- Added `Throwable`.
+- Addition of `Throwable`.
-- Replaced `Closeable` with `Obtainable` and `Destroyable`.
+- Replacement of `Closeable` with `Obtainable` and `Destroyable`.
-- Made various minor changes to the operations of `Iterable`, `List`, and `Map`.
+- Minor changes to the operations of `Iterable`, `List`, and `Map`.
-- Made `ArraySequence` sealed and added `sequence()` function.
+- `ArraySequence` is now `sealed` and may be instantiated via the `sequence()` function.
-- Redesigned `Enumerable` and `Range`.
+- Substantial redesign of `Enumerable` and `Range`.
-- Made several changes to the type hierarchy for numeric types.
+- Several changes to the type hierarchy for numeric types.
-- Removed `SequenceBuilder` and moved `StringBuilder` to `ceylon.collection`.
+- Removal of `SequenceBuilder` and move of `StringBuilder` to `ceylon.collection`.

 ## Modularity